Can You Feel It (The Jacksons song): Charts

+Certifications

 Music video

-The accompanying video, entitled "The Triumph," was noted for its special effects created by Robert Abel and Associates.
-Michael created the video's concept and Tito's sons Taj and Taryll appeared as extras.
+The 9-minute accompanying video, entitled "The Triumph", was noted for its special effects created by Robert Abel and Associates, responsible for the film Tron.
 In 2001, it was voted one of the 100 best videos of all time, in a poll to mark the 20th anniversary of MTV.
 The title was also used for a 2009 greatest hits compilation.
 The video was featured on the bonus disc of the box set, Michael Jackson's Vision.

-The prelude narration is spoken by voice-over artist Ken Nordine.
+Billboard said it was "a cinematic masterpiece with strikingly advanced visual effects for its time."
+Rolling Stone placed it at number 12 on their list of the best Michael Jackson videos.